Investment Partner Strategy

 • Activity – Is the investor currently active in the market?

-If potential investors passed to Level 2, they were next assessed on the following criteria:
+Potential investors that passed Stage 1 were then assessed on the following criteria:

 • Approach – How does the investor tend to treat its portfolio companies?

-• Knowledge – What knowledge does the investor have of DELTEQ’s industry?
+• Knowledge – What knowledge does the investor have of the Group’s industry?

-• Portfolio Success – What is the investor’s current network?
+• Portfolio Compatibility – What is the investor’s current network?

-This allowed us to further refine the list and identify 8 target investors for DELTEQ.
+This enabled us to further refine the list and identify 8 target investors.

-For the 8 target investors that Deecon identified for DELTEQ, Deecon completed in depth due diligence on these companies.
+Deecon completed in depth due diligence on the 8 target investors that were identified.
 The criteria set asked:

 • Management – How does the investor interact as a board member to its portfolio companies?

-• Strategy – What are the future plans of the investor?
+• Strategy – What are the investor’s future plans?

-This funnelling strategy allowed Deecon to identify targeted potential investors for DELTEQ who fit with the Group’s specification.
-The three-level strategy meant that information that was critical, yet easy to identify, e.g. the sectors a PE firm invests in, was researched first.
-This meant we could quickly refine the long list for DELTEQ.
-Additionally, the team worked in parallel meaning that Level 2 research was completed as Level 1 continued so that we could identify targets for DELTEQ as efficiently as possible.
+This funnelling strategy enabled Deecon to identify targeted potential investors who fit with the Group’s specification.
+The three-stage strategy prioritised researching information that was critical and easily identifiable first, such as the sectors a PE firm invests in.
+This enabled us to quickly refine the long-list.
+Additionally, the team worked in parallel to identify targets efficiently.
+Stage 2 research was completed as Stage 1 continued.

-Following this, Deecon produced three detailed reports for DELTEQ on key target investors.
+Following this, Deecon produced three detailed reports on key target investors.
 These reports included an analysis of the investor’s management, values, portfolio success, financials and realised portfolio.

-• Developed an investment partner strategy to allow DELTEQ to understand market opportunities and target investors
+Deecon developed an investment partner strategy to help the client understand market opportunities and target the right investors.

-• Produced three detailed reports on key target investors which will advise DELTEQ’s investment focus
+Deecon also produced three detailed reports on key target investors to advise the client’s investment focus.

-• Worked with DELTEQ to align the company’s criteria for an investment partner and provide clarity around what this entails
+In addition, we collaborated with the client to align the company’s criteria for an investment partner and provided clarity around what this entails.

 Previous